findy-network/findy-agent/README.md

 creating schemas and credential definitions into the wallet and writing them to the ledger.
 You don't need to use or install indy CLI.

-1. As an admin tool to monitor and maintain agency.
+1. As an admin tool to monitor and maintain an agency.

 1. As a framework to implement Service Agents like issuers and verifiers.